CARE: Certifiably Robust Learning with Reasoning via Variational Inference: Experimental Evaluation

 \textbf{Empirical robustness.} Except for the certified robustness, we also evaluate the empirical robustness of \name on AwA2, Word50, and GTSRB to demonstrate the effectiveness of our method further.
 Concretely, we will first attack the main sensor to generate adversarial instances and then test them on the \name pipeline.
 Since the main sensor here is a smoothed model, we follow~\cite{hayes2020extensions} to sample $100$ Monte Carlo samples to estimate the gradient, and the detailed procedure of the empirical attack is provided in~\Cref{sec:emp_attack_detail}.

 We provide the experimental results for both $\ell_2$ and $\ell_{\infty}$ attacks on our model and report the empirical robust accuracy on the main task (i.e., Animal class prediction on AwA; word prediction on Word50; road sign prediction on GTSRB) for baselines and our method.
 Under $\ell_2$ attack, the number of update steps in PGD is fixed to $100$, and the attack step size is set to $0.2$.
 The $\ell_2$ attack results under different perturbation magnitude $\epsilon$ for dataset AwA2, Word50 and GTSRB are shown in~\Cref{tab:attack_l2_all}.
-The results for $\ell_{\infty}$ attack are deferred to~\Cref{sec:emp_attack_detail}.
+The results for $\ell_{\infty}$ attack {and the exploration for attacking with the attributes} are deferred to~\Cref{sec:emp_attack_detail}.

 \textbf{Transferability between sensors.} The large improvement of the empirical robustness with knowledge integration can be attributed to: $(a)$ low attack transferability between different sensors; $(b)$ high difficulty of attacking all sensors at the same time such that their predictions still satisfy the knowledge rules among them.
 Here we evaluate the attack transferability between $12$ sensors (one main sensor and eleven random picked attribute sensors, all are trained under $\sigma = 0.50$) on AwA2 under $\ell_2$ perturbation size $\epsilon = 3.0$, and the corresponding results are shown in~\Cref{fig:heatmap} (in~\Cref{sec:emp_attack_detail}).
 All the sensors here are trained under Gaussian noise with $\sigma = 0.5$, and the result in the $i$-th row and the $j$-th column represents the empirical robust accuracy when we conduct a PGD attack on the $i$-th sensor while testing the obtained adversarial images on $j$-th sensor.
 As we can see, when we attack one of the sensors, only a few other sensors will be influenced, and the reason can be attributed to the fact that different knowledge sensors will rely on different features.
 As the adversary usually can only flip a small set of the sensors, which could be again corrected by the knowledge rules, the overall pipeline \name is still robust against perturbations.